tekknolagi/tekknolagi.github.com/_posts/2022-02-04-discovering-basic-blocks.md

     return -1
 ```

-which assembles to the following bytecode:
+which compiles to the following bytecode:

 ```console?lang=python&prompt=>>>,...
 >>> dis.dis(decisions)